- Monitor the Account

 - earmarking; and

 Once the institution has accepted an award or entered into an agreement with a sponsor, it must comply with all deliverables/reporting requirements specified in the award or contract terms and conditions.
-Deliverables vary by sponsor, but usually include interim technical or scholarly progress reports (to be prepared by the PI) and interim financial reports (to be prepared by Research Affairs - Financial Management).
+Deliverables vary by sponsor, but usually include interim technical or scholarly progress reports (to be prepared by the PI) and interim financial reports (to be prepared by Research Affairs - Post Award).
 Continued funding and/or release of cash payments from the sponsor is often tied to the receipt of these interim reports.
-Financial Management should be consulted if questions arise regarding reporting requirements.
+Post Award should be consulted if questions arise regarding reporting requirements.

 Sometimes payment can be held up by the sponsor if the PI has not submitted the required programmatic progress reports.
 More information on these reports can be found under Manage the Project.

-Research Affairs - Financial Management prepares the draft interim and final financial reports for grants and contracts and sends them to the PI for any necessary corrections and approvals.
-Once the PI approves and returns the draft report to Financial Management, the final report is prepared, authorized on behalf of the institution, and submitted to the sponsor.
+Research Affairs - Post Award prepares the draft interim and final financial reports for grants and contracts and sends them to the PI for any necessary corrections and approvals.
+Once the PI approves and returns the draft report to Post Award, the final report is prepared, authorized on behalf of the institution, and submitted to the sponsor.

 Federal sponsors require the submission of financial status reports as documentation of the financial status of grants according to the official accounting records of the grantee organization.
 Except for awards under Streamlined Non-competing Award Process (SNAP) and awards that require more frequent reporting, the final financial report (FFR) is generally required on an annual basis.
 Annual FFRs must be submitted for each budget period no later than 90 days after the period's close.
 The report also must cover any authorized extension in time of the budget period.
 If more frequent reporting is required, the notice of award will specify both the frequency and the due date.